The Infinite Sea

-The Infinite Sea is a young adult science fiction novel written by American author Rick Yancey.
-It was published on September 16, 2014, by G. P. Putnam's Sons.
-The novel is the second in The 5th Wave trilogy, preceded by The 5th Wave and followed by The Last Star.
-After fleeing from a camp established by aliens, 16-year-old Cassie Sullivan, her brother and a squad of child soldiers attempt to prevent the extermination of the human race.
+The Infinite Sea is a young adult science fiction romance novel written by American author Rick Yancey.
+Published in 2014, the novel is the second in The 5th Wave trilogy.

+After fleeing from a camp established by aliens, 16-year-old Cassie Sullivan, her brother, and a squad of child soldiers attempt to prevent the extermination of the human race.

-The novel provides detailed histories of the secondary characters from the previous novel.
-Instead of just narration from Cassie, the narration shifts from the point of view of another teenage girl called Ringer.
+The novel provides detailed histories of the side characters from the previous novel.
+Instead of just narration from Cassie, the narration shifts from the point of view of Ringer, another teenage girl.

 Plot

 A few weeks after the events of the first novel, Cassie, Ben, and the rest of Squad 53 have taken refuge at a hotel, which they call "Walker Hotel" in honor of Evan Walker, who is thought to be dead after destroying Camp Haven.

 Ringer, believing that their refuge in the hotel will not last, goes out searching for a cave system mentioned in a brochure.
-Teacup, whom she had grown close to, sneaks up on Ringer and who proceeds to shoot her, having mistaken Teacup for a Silencer.
+Teacup, whom she had grown close to, sneaks up on Ringer who proceeds to shoot her, having mistaken Teacup for a Silencer.
 A helicopter flies in and they are both captured by The Others.
 While Cassie and the others anxiously await Ringer, they realize that Teacup has gone missing, and Dumbo and Poundcake set out to find her but return empty-handed.

-Evan Walker is revealed to have survived Camp Haven's destruction and is wounded.
-He is rescued by Grace, a fellow Silencer, and both head to her makeshift home.
-After one of Grace's hunts, she tries to seduce Evan, but he attacks her.
-As he escapes, Grace shoots at him but lets him go, knowing that he will lead her to Cassie.
-While he rests, Grace finds and confronts him.
-They are attacked by child soldiers from Camp Haven and Grace is shot at, giving Evan the opportunity to escape.
+Evan Walker is revealed to have survived and he has been rescued by Grace, a fellow Silencer, who tries to seduce him.
+Evan attacks her and, as he escapes, Grace shoots at him but lets him go.
+Both are attacked by child soldiers from Camp Haven and Grace is shot at, giving Evan the opportunity to escape.

-Evan finds their hotel, and disarms Ben in a misunderstanding, though Ben stabs his leg.
-Evan finds Sammy and, seeing the gun in his hands, dives at him.
-Cassie shoots him once and he is rendered unconscious.
-Ben angrily waits for him to awaken.
-Cassie defends him while Ben throws constant insults toward him.
+Eventually, Evan finds the hotel where Cassie, Ben, and the rest of Squad 53 are staying at.
+As a consequence of a misunderstanding, a fight breaks out between them.
 In the midst of this, they hear a helicopter approach; however, it quickly flies off.
 Then, they see a small girl walking down the hallway, whom Sammy identifies as "Megan".
 Megan says that her throat hurts before passing out.